Gebonden keuze uit

 c) Philip C. Jessup International Law Moot Court Competition

 d) Telders Moot Court Competition

-In the course International law in practice students are asked to – fictitiously – participate in the proceedings of a pending (possibly slightly amended or simplified) case before the ICJ.
-All phases of the proceedings are included: (i) provisional measures, (ii) preliminary objections, and (iii) merits.
-Students are given specific roles in the cases, either as counsel of one of the States involved.
+In the course Practicing International Law students are asked to – fictitiously – participate in the proceedings of a case before an international court.
+Students are given specific roles in the cases, either as counsel of one of the parties involved.
 Each student must prepare a written brief / judgment and must present its brief / judgment orally.
-Students should also cooperate in groups as different counsel acting on behalf of one State.
+Students should also cooperate in groups as different counsel acting on behalf of one party.